austinkregel/forge-cli/readme.md

 # What is this repo?
-It's the beginning of a simple cli framework heavily inspired by [Laravel](https://laravel.com)'s command system.
+It's the beginning of a simple cli framework heavily inspired by [Laravel Artisan](https://laravel.com/docs/master/artisan).
 Specifically the way they handle anonymous cli commands and registering new commands.
 I'm not saying the code base is based upon it.
 Just the way you interact with everything.

 ## So how do I use it?